 - All individuals who earn an income need to file a tax return unless the only source of income is from a pension or if the individual is a farmer without non-farm work income. - In the polish PIT system, tax bands and tax credits are not subject to indexation regime taking account of inflation.
 However, the values of: old-age pensions, disability pensions, survivor pensions, nursing supplement, as well as pre-retirement benefit, pre-retirement allowance, social pension, housing benefit and unemployed benefit, are subject to indexation meant to take into account the effect of inflation.
 Indexation of those benefits is conducted once per year in March. - The values of family benefits and social assistance, as well as income thresholds used in means tests for the purpose of those benefits are verified once every three years.
 The verification process may result in indexation of benefits values and thresholds, however this is not compulsory and sometimes (i.e. 2009) the values might be kept unchanged.
 The indexation must account for change in the value of social minimum threshold which is set by the Institute of Labour and Social Studies.
 Indexation of social assistance is conducted in October while family benefits are indexed in November.
-The last audit of family allowance with supplements took place in 2015 and it resulted in the proposal of increasing family allowance values in consecutive years from 2015 to 2017 and family allowance income thresholds in 2015 and 2017.
-The last audit of allowances from social assistance which took place in 2015 raised both income thresholds and benefits values and assumes those values to be fixed until the next verification in 2018. - The means-tested benefit system determines entitlement using two values.
+The last audit of family allowance with supplements took place in 2018 and it resulted in the proposal of freezing family allowance values (apart from the nursing benefit and the care allowance, which has been increased) in consecutive years from 2018 to 2020 and family allowance income thresholds in 2018 and 2020.
+The last audit of allowances from social assistance which took place in 2018 froze income thresholds and most benefits values and assumes those values to be fixed until the next verification in 2021. - The means-tested benefit system determines entitlement using two values.
 For family benefits, the previous year's taxable income of the benefit unit is considered while for housing benefit, the value of the previous 3 months income of the benefit unit is considered.
 Eligibility for social assistance is determined based on both income and wealth evaluation (the latter is carried out by representatives from the local social assistance office).